robhaj/express-swig-primer/00-express-intro/README.md

 Sometimes there are static HTML files you want to send as a response.
 There are ways to send files using Express including `res.sendFile`, but if we want to send dynamic content, we will need to use something different.

 Until now we have been using `res.send` to display information to our user, but if we want to render a dynamic page we will use `res.render`.
-Not only will we use this method, we will render templates using an engine called `ejs`.
-This requires us to install another package, as well as including the line `app.set("view engine", "ejs")` inside of our `app.js`.
+Not only will we use this method, we will render templates using an engine called [`swig`](https://www.npmjs.com/package/swig).
+This requires us to install another package, as well as including the lines

 ```
-npm install --save ejs
+npm install --save swig
 ```

 Then in `app.js`...